- Pros and Cons of Multi-Tools

 Internal verses External Framed Backpacks-The Pros and Cons for Camping

 If you are going to go camping out in the back country, you will need a backpack.
-While you may have thought that all backpacks were the same, they are not.
+While you may have thought that all backpacks were the same, they are not (check this tactical backpack reviews).
 Below are the pros and cons of each type of backpack, which will help you pick the best one for your next adventure.

 First, what does the internal verses external framed backpack refer to?
 Well, the answer is simple.
 The terms just describe where the frame of the backpack is located.
 Today, most backpacks sold are those that have their frame on the outside.
 The reason for this is the fact that they fit closer to the body.
 They are normally more narrow but longer.
 An internal framed backpack also has fewer outside pockets, which reduce the number of things you can reach quickly without having to take your pack off.
 Since the frame is located on the inside of the backpack, they provide more freedom in movement compared to the external kind.